hunterhug/marmot/README.md

 2. `fmt.Println(worker.ToString())` // use spider method, after http response, data will keep in the field `Raw`, just use ToString
 3. `fmt.Println(worker.JsonToString())` // some json data will include chinese and other multibyte character, such as `我爱你,我的小绵羊`,`사랑해`

+Attention:

-Attention: after every request for a url, the next request you can cover your http request header, otherwise header you set still exist, if just want clear post data, use `Clear()`, and want clear HTTP header too please use `ClearAll()` .
+After every request for a url, the next request you should cover your http request header, otherwise http header you set still exist, if just want clear post data, use `Clear()`, and want clear HTTP header too please use `ClearAll()`, but I suggest use `Clone()` to avoid this.

-Here is some practice in the example dir.

-### 3.5 Other
+### 2.5 Other

 Hook:

 1. `SetBeforeAction(fc func(context.Context, *Worker))`
 2. `SetAfterAction(fc func(context.Context, *Worker))`

-## 4. CopyRight

-Change to Apache License!
-You can use it free!
+# License

 ```
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software
 distributed under the License is distributed on an "AS IS" BASIS,
 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and
-limitations under the License
+limitations under the License.
 ```